thisiskushal31/blog/src/content/markdown/postgresql_1_cloud_vs_self_managed.md

 ### Cloud-Managed PostgreSQL Costs

+> ⚠️ **Pricing Disclaimer:** All pricing information in this blog post is approximate and based on publicly available pricing as of 2025.
+Actual costs may vary significantly based on region, usage patterns, discounts, and provider-specific pricing changes.
+Always verify current pricing with official cloud provider documentation before making financial decisions.

 **Direct Infrastructure Costs:**
 - Instance costs: $100-$10,000+/month depending on size and provider
 - Storage costs: $0.10-$0.30/GB/month